envision-mods/docs/api/classes/EnvisionPortal/DataMapper.md

 ### delete

-Deletes a record from the database.
+Deletes a entity from the database.

 ```php
 public delete(\EnvisionPortal\EntityInterface $entity): void